kolhesamiksha/AWS_Internship/README.md

   4. gives read/write permissions on all files/folders.

 4. created RDS instance.
-5. After running the private Ip address wordpress configuration page get displayed by feeding database name, admin, password, RDS endpoint information. a configuration details page arises. whatever information was there into that page should be made changes in the /var/www/html/wp-config-sample.php and after running the configuration. wordpress got successfully launched over our instance. same procedure is followed for another EC-2 instance and lastly Application Load Balancer created and attatched to both instances.
+5. After running the private Ip address on the browser wordpress configuration page get displayed, then by feeding database name, admin, password, RDS endpoint information. a configuration details page arises. whatever information was there into that page should be made changes in the /var/www/html/wp-config-sample.php and after running the configuration. wordpress got successfully launched over our instance. same procedure is followed for another EC-2 instance and lastly Application Load Balancer created and attatched to both instances.
 Hence wordpress succesfully get able to accessed using load balancer.